zzzprojects/docs/dappertutorial.net/pages/third-party-libraries/dapper-contrib-third-party-library.md

 ## Why should you use Dapper Contrib?

 Using **Dapper.Contrib** is a personal choice.
-It allows the developer to save time using the existing method that will generate **SQL** instead of writing it.
+It allows the developer to save time using the existing method that generates **SQL** instead of writing it.

-One of the biggest advantages of **Dapper.Contrib** is the ability to track your entities and identify if changes have been made if you retrieve entities with the `Get` or `GetAll` methods.
+One of the biggest advantages of **Dapper.Contrib** is the ability to track your entities and identify if changes have been made when you retrieve entities with the `Get` or `GetAll` methods.

 So, if there is any change and you call the `Update` method, it will generate the SQL and update only those properties that have been changed.